Data processing and pipelines¶

 The mechanism by which data is processed is called a pipeline.
-Pipelines, at the configuration level, describe a coupling between sources of data and the corresponding sinks for transformation and publication of data.
+Pipelines, at the configuration level, describe a coupling between sources of data and the corresponding sinks for publication of data.
 This functionality is handled by the notification agents.

 A source is a producer of data: